enjikaka/wp-kau-rsp/journey.md

 Managed to get some web components involved if I render them inside the `<li>`; so I created a `<research-project-card>` element to contain style and scripts needed on a per-card basis.

+Managed to get a `<research-projects-list>` web component in after a while.
+Added the filtering logic to that.

 ## Step 3 - Publishing and Visibility

 Modified the shortcode to list all published projects for site id 1, and all drafts and published projects for departments.